fruzsinaagocs/riccati/joss-paper/paper.md

 integration range since `riccati` will switch between using nonoscillatory (spectral Chebyshev) and a specialised oscillatory solver (Riccati defect correction) to achieve an $\mathcal{O}(1)$ (frequency-independent) runtime.
-It will automatically adapts its stepsize to attempt to reach a user-requested relative error tolerance.
+It automatically adapts its stepsize to attempt to reach a user-requested relative error tolerance.
 The solver is capable of producing _dense output_, i.e. can return a numerical solution estimate at a user-selected set of $t$-values, at the cost of a few